Have you ever had to intentionally move forward in faith? I sure have.

-1. Go Forward in Faith by Turning Your Eyes to Jesus
+1. Turn Your Eyes to Jesus

 Most times, to turn your eyes to Jesus is just refocusing your thoughts.
 It’s intentionally shifting our gaze off the wind and waves and onto our Savior.
-Then, once our gaze is fixed on Him, we can continue to move forward in faith.
+Then, once our gaze is fixed on Him, we can continue to move forward in faith

-2. Go Forward in Faith by Giving Thanks in Everything
+2. Give Thanks in Everything

 in everything give thanks; for this is God’s will for you in Christ Jesus.
 1 Thessalonians 5:18

-Gratitude has a way of lifting our minds out from our circumstances and into heavenly places.
-The bible tells us that we are to make our requests known to God with thanksgiving, and the peace that surpasses all understanding will guard our hearts and minds in Christ Jesus.
+Gratitude has a way of lifting our minds out of our circumstances and into heavenly places.
+The Bible tells us that we are to make our requests known to God with thanksgiving, and the peace that surpasses all understanding will guard our hearts and minds in Christ Jesus.
 Gratitude guards us.
 It shields us from the kind of thinking that causes us to fall into the enemy’s trap of fear.

 You shall remember that you were a slave in the land of Egypt, and the Lord your God brought you out of there by a mighty hand and by an outstretched arm Deuteronomy 5:15

-I’ve found it helpful to keep a prayer journal where I can write down the ways God has shown Himself to be faithful in my life.
+I’ve found it helpful to keep a journal where I can write down the ways God has shown Himself to be faithful in my life.
 Then, I go back and revisit my entries.
 This has been a great way for me to encourage myself in the Lord and remind myself of how good God has been to me.